Compared with the Forerunner 35 the design of the 45 is completely updated. Instead of the square design it is beautifully round.

 You can connect the watch to your phone in order to enable notifications.
 Personally, I see just a few advantages for that, since you need to have you phone with you.

 The accuracy is very well for this watch in several ways like GPS, heart rate, cadence and so on.
-Sometimes with bridges or tunnels I expected it to be ‘off’, but with the addition of Glonass or Galileo it seems better than some other watches.
+Sometimes with bridges or tunnels I expected it to be ‘off’, but I had no issues with that.

 One other interesting function of this watch I mentioned shortly is that with the combination of information it gathers, it is calculating your stress level during the day, your so called ‘Body Battery’ and how you recover.